lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

-As you can see all the `VulkanModel`s instances will be stored in a `Map` indexed by its identifier.As it has been shown before, each `VulkanMesh` instance has two buffers, one for positions and another one for the indices.
+As you can see all the `VulkanModel`s instances will be stored in a `Map` indexed by its identifier.
+As it has been shown before, each `VulkanMesh` instance has two buffers, one for positions and another one for the indices.
 These buffers will be used by the GPU while rendering but we need to access them from the CPU in order to load the data into them.
 We could use buffers that are accessible from both the CPU and the GPU, but the performance would be worse than buffers that can only used by the GPU.
 So, how do we solve this?
 The answer is by using intermediate buffers:

 1. We first create an intermediate buffer (or staging buffer) that can be accessed both by the CPU and the GPU.
 This will be our source buffer.
 2. We create another buffer that can be accessed only from the GPU.
 This will be our destination buffer.